AGarciaCast/AGarciaCast.github.io/content/publication/garcia-2024-hypersteiner/index.md

 ---
 title: 'HyperSteiner: Computing Heuristic Hyperbolic Steiner Minimal Trees'
 authors:
-- "Alejandro Garcı́a Castellanos"
+- Alejandro García-Castellanos
 - Aniss Aiman Medbouhi
 - Giovanni Luca Marchetti
-- Erik J Bekkers
+- Erik J. Bekkers
 - Danica Kragic

-date: '2024-01-01'
+date: -01-01
-publishDate: '2024-10-11T12:13:07.028486Z'
+publishDate: '2025-06-16T08:10:47.923451Z'
 publication_types:
-- article-journal
+- chapter
-publication: '*arXiv preprint arXiv:2409.05671*'
+publication: '*2025 Proceedings of the Symposium on Algorithm Engineering and Experiments (ALENEX)*'
+doi: 10.1137/1.9781611978339.16

-abstract: "We propose HyperSteiner — an efficient heuristic algorithm for computing Steiner minimal trees in the hyperbolic space.
-Hypersteiner extends the Euclidean Smith-Lee-Liebman algorithm, which is grounded in a divide-and-conquer approach involving the Delaunay triangulation.
+abstract: ' We propose HyperSteiner – an efficient heuristic algorithm for computing Steiner minimal trees in the hyperbolic space.
+HyperSteiner extends the Euclidean Smith-Lee-Liebman algorithm, which is grounded in a divide-and-conquer approach involving the Delaunay triangulation.
 The central idea is rephrasing Steiner tree problems with three terminals as a system of equations in the Klein-Beltrami model.
   Motivated by the fact that hyperbolic geometry is well-suited for representing hierarchies, we explore applications to hierarchy discovery in data.
-Results show that HyperSteiner infers more realistic hierarchies than the Minimum Spanning Tree and is more scalable to large datasets than Neighbor Joining. "
+Results show that HyperSteiner infers more realistic hierarchies than the Minimum Spanning Tree and is more scalable to large datasets than Neighbor Joining. '

 url_pdf: 'https://arxiv.org/pdf/2409.05671'
 url_code: 'https://github.com/AGarciaCast/HyperSteiner'